AWC promotes Nutrition Month with weight-loss success stories

+FORT LEE, Va. – The Army Wellness Center here is highlighting the weight-loss success stories of two Soldiers as part of its promotion of National Nutrition Month – an annual March observance that encourages healthy eating and physical activity habits.

-(From Left) Staff Sgt.
+Staff Sgt.
 Mario Jackson, who recently PCSed from Fort Lee, and Staff Sgt.
 Timothy Picard from the 832nd Ordnance Battalion lost a combined total of 76 pounds and 25 percent body fat.
-Both Soldiers sought out health coaching services from the Fort Lee Army Wellness Center (both Soldiers) took advantage of the facility’s BodPod testing equipment, which provides precise measurements of body fat and lean body mass. (photo by Randi Rogerson, AWC Director)
+Both Soldiers sought out health coaching services from the AWC (both Soldiers) took advantage of the facility’s BodPod testing equipment, which provides precise measurements of body fat and lean body mass.

+“The Soldiers sought AWC services in hopes of improving their overall health and readiness,” said Randi Rogerson, AWC director.
+“Staff Sgt.
+Jackson’s goal was to increase his physical performance, and he did so by incorporating strength training into his exercise routine and significantly improving nutrition habits.”

+He began plating his meals with half vegetables and reduced the amount of processed sugar consumed, she further explained.
+He maintained biweekly health coaching appointments with Health Educator Junior Harris III.
+Those lifestyle changes along with his new exercise regimen produced sizeable results.

 |Date Taken: